-H. Pools, Therapy Pools, Spas
+H. Pools, Therapy Pools, Fountains & Spas

-The location of swimming pools, therapy pools and spas (including hot tubs) should address the relationships between indoor and outdoor features, setbacks, sun and other site-specific features.
+The location of swimming pools, therapy pools, fountains, and spas (including hot tubs) should address the relationships between indoor and outdoor features, setbacks, sun, and other site-specific features.

 The size, shape and siting of swimming pools must be carefully considered to achieve compatibility with the surrounding natural and man-made elements.
 Pool and equipment enclosures must be architecturally related to the house and other structures in the placement, mass and detail.
 Pool enclosures are not allowed within the building setback areas.
 No encroachment is permitted into a golf course easement.
 Screen pool enclosures must have columns made of the same material to the home (i.e. stone, brick, stucco, etc.).
 Aluminum tracks may be attached to columns.
-All aluminum must be either bronze or white.
+All aluminum must be either bronze, black, or white.
 Aluminum or sheet metal panels are not allowed.
+Fountains must be submitted to the ARC for review.